Table of Contents

 If someone overdoses on Ambien, the first step is to call emergency services or go to the nearest hospital.
 Medical professionals will act quickly to prevent further harm and stabilize the person.
 Here’s what they will do:

-• Airway management: If breathing becomes too shallow, doctors may need to assist the person with oxygen or a ventilator to ensure they get enough air.
+- Airway management: If breathing becomes too shallow, doctors may assist with oxygen or a ventilator.
 A breathing tube may be inserted to help regulate airflow.

-• Gastric lavage (stomach pumping): In some cases, doctors may use gastric lavage to remove any remaining Ambien from the stomach.
-This process involves inserting a tube through the nose or mouth to flush the stomach with water, which helps clear out the drug before it gets fully absorbed into the bloodstream.
+- Gastric lavage (stomach pumping): In some cases, doctors may remove remaining Ambien from the stomach using a tube to flush it with water before it gets fully absorbed.

 Antidote for Ambien

-Because there’s no perfect antidote for Ambien, the best way to prevent an overdose is to use the medication exactly as prescribed and avoid mixing it with alcohol or other drugs.
+Preventing an overdose is best achieved by using Ambien exactly as prescribed and avoiding mixing it with alcohol or other drugs.

 Ambien Overdose Risk Factors

-While Ambien is typically safe when taken as prescribed, certain behaviors and conditions can make an overdose more likely.
-These include:
+While Ambien is typically safe when prescribed, certain behaviors increase overdose risk:

 Ambien Overdose Death